 |Short-term on-the-job training|

 Receptionists perform administrative tasks, such as answering phones, receiving visitors, and providing general information about their organization to the public and customers.

-Although receptionists are employed in nearly every industry, many work in healthcare and personal care services, including physicians’ and dentists’ offices and hair salons.
-About 1 in 3 worked part time in 2012.
+Although receptionists are employed in nearly every industry, many work in healthcare, veterinary, and personal care services.
+About 3 in 10 worked part time in 2014.

 Receptionists typically need a high school diploma and good communication skills.

-Employment of receptionists is projected to grow 14 percent from 2012 to 2022, about as fast as the average for all occupations.
-Overall job opportunities should be good.
-Those with related work experience and good computer skills should have the best job prospects.
+Employment of receptionists is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+Overall job opportunities should be very good.
+Those with related work experience and experience using computers should have the best job prospects.